abtris/www.prskavec.net/content/post/how-i-use-logseq-as-a-personal-knowledge-base/index.md

 work: make the page searchable, connect it to related pages, and show where the material came from.

+A recent addition to that shape is claim-level footnotes. `## Links` is a fine roster of further reading, and `## Source Notes` records which journal a page grew from, but neither tells a reader which specific source backs a specific sentence.
+When a page states a number, a benchmark result, or a direct attribution, I now tie it to its source with a footnote at the point of the claim, so the reader lands on the primary source instead of guessing which of ten links in the list is the right one.
+Logseq renders standard Markdown
+footnotes: `[^1]` next to the claim, and `[^1]: Title, date, URL` collected at the bottom of the page.
+The `curate-journals` skill treats this as a rule now: any paper, post, or video a page relies on has to be reachable from the page itself, because the journal it came from usually holds only a bare link.

 Logseq links are the connective tissue.
 A page about local models can point to `[[Claude Code]]`, `[[AI/Harness engineering]]`, or `[[Observability/LLM observability]]` without needing a separate taxonomy project.
 If a page name contains a slash,